Joncom/impact-box2d-sugar/README.md

 2. In `main.js`, require `plugins.box2d.game` instead of `impact.game`.
 3. In your entities, require `plugins.box2d.entity` instead of `impact.entity`.

+And optionally, require `plugins.box2d.debug` for some visual aid.

 ### FAQ ###

 **Q:** What version of Box2D is this?